 Shermaine: Yes we do.
 In fact, our infant rooms are very popular among parents.
 They are large and stocked with high-quality materials and rooms for multiple needs.
 We have facilities for breastfeeding mothers, changing rooms for parents, a napping area and a baby gym area, to allow all tots to reach their developmental milestones in a safe, healthy, and comfortable environment.

 Q) Many parents are also concerned about the curriculum and programmes offered.
-How would you rate Mulberry’s curriculum for pre-schoolers?
+How would you rate Mulberry Learning’s curriculum for pre-schoolers?

 Q) Quality of teachers is also very important.
 How do you manage this aspect, especially given a large centre?